TheArmagan/vrchatfavdb/README.md

 5. Open your browser and go to `http://localhost:3000/app`.

 ## Extra
-- All your avatar data was stored at `public/avatars` and `public/avatar_images` folders.
-You can backup your data by copying these folders.
+- All your avatar data was stored at `data` folder.
+You can backup your data by copying this folder.